 Based on the results of the cultural resources survey, there are no cultural resources eligible for listing in the National Register of Historic Places or that qualify as "historic properties" according to the criteria of the NHPA found within the APE.
-Accordingly, the FAA has determined that the Proposed Project would not alter, directly or indirectly, any of resources within or intersected by the APE as defined in 36 CFR § 800.5.
-Therefore, the Proposed Project would have "no potential to cause effects" (36 CFR § 800.3(a)(1).
-The FAA will consult under Section 106 of the NHPA with the California SHPO.
-Tribal consultation commenced when notifications were relayed by the FAA to tribal historic preservation contacts in February 2024.
-FAA initiated Section 106 coordination with the California SHPO in February 2024 and is currently ongoing; the results of Section 106 consultation will be provided in the Final EA.
+Tribal consultation letters were prepared in December 2023 and were submitted by the FAA to tribal historic preservation contacts in January 2024 to initiate consultation.
+The FAA did not receive any responses from the tribes.
+The FAA determined that the Proposed Project would not alter, directly or indirectly, any of resources within or intersected by the APE as defined in 36 CFR § 800.5.
+On May 20, 2024, the FAA submitted its finding of no adverse effects on historic properties to the California SHPO.
+The California SHPO's response of July 25, 2024, stated that the APE was delineated adequately and agreed with the conclusion that that the undertaking will not adversely affect historic properties.
+Copies of the consultation letters are provided in Appendix E.